huanyic1/Trip_Budgeter/README.md

 ## Run `Trip-Budgeter`

-The movie-picker repo includes completed code for a React website.
-In order to run the movie-picker application, clone or download this repo then run the following:
+The Trip-Budgeter repo includes completed code for a React website.
+In order to run the Trip-Budgeter application, clone or download this repo then run the following:

 ```cd React-101
 cd Trip-Budgeter